Write for Us

 All proposals and submitted drafts are evaluated for publication by the JHI Blog’s editors based on their pertinence to the field of intellectual history, the compelling presentation of evidence, depth of research, and quality of writing.
 Not all submissions are accepted for publication; acceptance may be contingent on revision.
 Submissions to the JHI Blog will not be considered or published if they were previously published elsewhere.
 The editors reserve the right to edit accepted articles for clarity, accuracy, and style.

-Please be advised that the JHI Blog is supplementary to the Journal of the History of Ideas and does not constitute publication in the Journal.
-All posts reflect the views of their authors, and not necessarily those of the JHI Blog’s editors or the Journal of the History of Ideas.
-The JHI Blog welcomes vigorous discussion about our posts and encourages blog readers to comment.
-Comments are pre-moderated and will be reviewed prior to publication to weed out spam or abuse.
+Please be advised that the JHI Blog is separate from the Journal of the History of Ideas.
+Publication on the blog does not constitute publication in the journal.
+JHI Blog posts reflect the views of their authors, and not necessarily those of the JHI Blog’s editors or the Journal of the History of Ideas.